 If you order original documents, they will usually take 15-20 minutes to arrive.
 For security, the documents will be weighed before being handed to you, and weighed again when you return them.
 You will be asked to hand in your reader’s ticket when the documents are issued and it will be kept at the counter as long as you have documents at your desk.

 You will need to show your ticket to the Searchroom receptionist before leaving.
 This shows that any documents which may have been issued to you for study have been safely returned before you leave.
 If you want to take a break from your research, and have not finished using the document issued to you, return it to the counter and ask for it to be kept out for a short time, until you return.
 This also applies if you plan to come back to the Record Office on the following day.

 Please be aware that document ordering closes 45 minutes before the advertised closing time of the Searchroom.

 The Searchroom contains an extensive reference library of local history publications and books.
-An electronic catalogue of this material is available at the Searchroom help desk.
+You can search for items of interest on Essex Archives Online.

 There is a refreshment area on the ground floor where you can take a break at any time during your visit.
-Drinks and snacks are available from a vending machine, or you may bring your own refreshments.
 There are several cafés and restaurants within easy walking distance.